A lower bound on the two-arms exponent for critical percolation on the lattice: The large deviation estimate

 and

-Therefore we can write
+Therefore, we can write

-For the last step, we have applied Hoeffding's inequality \cite{HO}.
+For the last step, we have applied Hoeffding's inequality \cite{HO} (one could also use the earlier inequality due to Bernstein \cite{BE}).
 The above inequality is uniform with respect to the configuration~$\eta$.
-Plugging this bound in the initial summation, we obtain the desired estimate. \end{proof}
+Plugging this bound in the initial summation, we obtain the desired estimate. \end{pf}